mayfontenot/gmod-bhop-lite/README.md

 # Garry's Mod BunnyHop-Lite
-A lightweight Bunny Hop gamemode for Garry's Mod.\
+A lightweight BunnyHop gamemode for Garry's Mod.\
 WORK IN PROGRESS, changelevel system yet to be implemented

 ## Features